nonspecialist/cevoaustralia.github.io/_posts/2015-09-06-Is-the-EC2-Container-Service-a-bad-idea.markdown

 ---
 layout: post
-title:  Is the EC2 Container Service a bad idea
+title:  Is the EC2 Container Service a bad idea?
 date:   2015-09-06
 categories:
   - DevOps